RichardDooling/LegalPro/README.md

 * [One sorely neglected blog](http://dooling.com).
 * [Twitter @RichardDooling](http://twitter.com/richarddooling).

-Our text for the course is [Traversing the Ethical Minefield: Problems, Law, and Professional Responsibility, Third Edition (Aspen Casebook Series) Hardcover – December 20, 2012]( http://www.amazon.com/Traversing-Ethical-Minefield-Professional-Responsibility/dp/1454808144) by Susan Martyn & Edward Fox.
-So the folders are named according to each chapter in that text.
+Our text for the course is [Traversing the Ethical Minefield: Problems, Law, and Professional Responsibility, Fourth Edition (Aspen Casebook Series) Hardcover – December, 2017]( https://www.amazon.com/Traversing-Ethical-Minefield-Professional-Responsibility/dp/1454874864), by Susan Martyn & Edward Fox.
+The folders are named according to each chapter in that text.

 ### Files & Folders